Blocking ads removes funding from us!

 Let's briefly compare the zoom with the other two flagships:

-Surprisingly, the Huawei P40 delivers here Pro the most unnatural and colorless image.
-But it scores with the zoom, even at the maximum 50x level.
+Surprisingly, the Huawei P40 Pro gives us the most unnatural and colorless image here.
+However, it scores points for zoom, even at the maximum 50x level.

 Performance, 5G & battery

-Also in my 5G tests in Linz with the collaboration of Three has the Processor always performs well.
+Also in my 5G tests in Linz with the collaboration of Three the processor has always performed well.
 In terms of the speeds achieved, however, it is on the same wavelength as the current chips from Qualcomm and the Exynos from Samsung.
-Compared to the other two chips, however, the Kirin neither got warm during speed tests and downloads, nor did the battery drain drastically quickly - this is completely different with Qualcomm's Snapdragon and Samsung's Exynos.
-A test of the 5G network from Drei in Linz, Austria will follow in the coming weeks TechnikNews, where I will go into more detail on the technical data of it.
+Compared to the other two chips, the Kirin neither got warm during speed tests and downloads, nor did the battery drain drastically quickly - this is completely different with the Snapdragon from Qualcomm and the Exynos from Samsung.
+A test of the 5G network from Drei in Linz, Austria will follow in the coming weeks here on TechnikNews, where I will go into more detail on the technical data of it.

-So that you can have fun with the P40 for as long as possible Pro has, you will find a 4200 mAh battery under the hood, which can be charged to almost 100 within an hour using Huawei SuperCharge Procent is charged.
-Compared to its predecessor, the P30 Pro, but the size of the battery has not changed.
-The reverse charge (i.e. the wireless charging of others) also continues to work – albeit still quite slowly and with a lot of power loss.
-In my test I got through almost two days - probably also because of the missing Google services.
-I've never had such a great battery life.
+To ensure that you can enjoy the P40 Pro for as long as possible, there is a 4200 mAh battery under the hood, which can be charged to almost 100 percent within an hour using Huawei SuperCharge.
+Compared to its predecessor, the P30 Pro, the size of the battery has not changed.
+Reverse charging (i.e. wirelessly charging other devices) also still works - albeit quite slowly and with a lot of power loss.
+In my test, I managed almost two days - probably also because of the lack of Google services.
+I have never had such a great battery life.

 Prices and availability

-At the market launch one has for the Huawei P40 Pro proud 999 euros (RRP), the smartphone is currently available for just under 800 euros.
-The colors black, silver frost, blush gold and ice white are available - all models are equipped with a dual SIM function.
+At the market launch The Huawei P40 Pro was priced at a proud 999 euros (RRP), but the smartphone is currently available for just under 800 euros.
+The colors available are black, silver frost, blush gold and ice white - all models are equipped with a dual SIM function.

 Conclusion

-I have never before seen a conclusion about a smartphone that is actually as great as the Huawei P40 Pro so difficult.
-Starting with the workmanship, through the display to the camera, battery and performance: here you get absolute top class at this price.
-If it weren't for the software or the lack of Google services, where Huawei simply can't offer a good alternative yet, numerous apps don't work yet and it Proproblems with the push notifications.
-Huawei can't do anything directly for that, but the developers, but still a point that has to be noted.
+Never before have I found it so difficult to draw a conclusion about a smartphone as great as the Huawei P40 Pro.
+From the workmanship to the display to the camera, battery and performance: you get absolutely top class at this price.
+If it weren't for the software or the lack of Google services, Huawei simply can't offer a good alternative, numerous apps don't work yet and there are problems with push notifications.
+Although Huawei can't do anything about this directly, the developers can, it's still a point that needs to be noted.

-If you only value the camera, otherwise use all apps from the AppGallery (there are none Probleme with notifications) and gets along completely without Google services, which is served very well here.
-For all other users, I simply cannot make a clear purchase recommendation here, the points mentioned above simply speak against it.
-Around 90 Proten of my apps simply use the Google interfaces and therefore do not provide any notifications.
-Then I don't need a smartphone if I have to check all apps manually.
-The point that no banking apps work and therefore no contactless payment is depressing.
+If you only value the camera, otherwise use all the apps from the AppGallery (there are no problems with notifications) and manage without Google services at all, you will be served very well here.
+For all other users, I simply cannot give a clear purchase recommendation, the points mentioned above simply speak against it.
+Around 90 percent of my apps simply use the Google interfaces and therefore do not provide notifications.
+I don't need a smartphone if I have to check all the apps manually.
+The fact that no banking apps work and therefore contactless payment is also not possible is depressing.

-Even if I simply can't make a recommendation this year at the price of 800 euros, it doesn't have to stay that way: If the developers redesign their apps independently of Google and the AppGallery is also significantly expanded, my opinion on this can change quickly.
-If you sleep through this, however, then you become real at these prices Prohave trouble keeping up with the competition.
-This year, however, it remains the same and at this steep price there is simply no recommendation from me - even if it hurts me a lot.
+Even if I simply cannot recommend it this year at the price of 800 euros, it doesn't have to stay that way: If the developers redesign their apps independently of Google and the AppGallery is significantly expanded, my opinion could change quickly.
+If you miss this, however, you will have real problems keeping up with the competition at these prices.
+This year, however, it will remain the case and I simply cannot recommend it at this hefty price - even though it hurts me a lot.

 A better alternative is the Huawei P30 Pro

-I only recently had that again Huawei P30 Pro in hand - which I can still recommend in 2020 (if you don't absolutely need 5G).
-This is currently available from some retailers for around 550 euros, which is a great price.
-The camera of the P30 Pro is at the same height, where all Google services are still available without restrictions.
-The battery, the performance and the display are also on the same level - so not really a big difference to the P40 Pro.
+I only recently had that again Huawei P30 Pro in the hand - which I can still recommend in 2020 (if you don't necessarily need 5G).
+Some retailers are currently offering this for around 550 euros, which is a great price.
+The camera of the P30 Pro is at the same level, and it even still has all Google services without restrictions.
+The battery, performance and display are also at the same level - so there isn't really a big difference to the P40 Pro.

 Recommendations for you